 The aforementioned changes came into effect on November 15 2008.
-Therefore, it is too early to tell whether they have had any substantial affect on the use of the review procedure in question and whether tenderers will not be dissuaded from applying for review as a result of the newly modified review mechanism.
+Therefore, it might be too early to tell whether they have had any substantial affect on the use of the review procedure concerned.
+The question is whether tenderers will not be dissuaded from applying for review as a result of the newly modified review mechanism.